blessed-sibanda/ansaz/book/3-starting-ansaz.md

 ## 3.2 Install Dependencies

-Install `factory_bot_rails` gem to create data factories for our models
+Before moving forward, lets install the [factory_bot_rails](https://github.com/thoughtbot/factory_bot_rails) gem to create data factories for our models. `factory_bot` is a fixtures replacement with a straightforward definition syntax, support for multiple build strategies, and support for multiple factories for the same class.

 ```
 $ bundle add factory_bot_rails --group "development, test"
 ```

-Install `annotate` gem to write the schema description of our models.
+Install [annotate](https://github.com/ctran/annotate_models) gem to write the schema description of our models.

 ```
 $ bundle add annotate --group development